bbc/rd-apmm-python-lib-mediagrains/gsf_docs/ssb.md

 ## "fill" Block

-The "fill" block is used to reserve space for overwriting later or to position blocks at certain offsets in the file.
+The [fill](#fill-block) block is used to reserve space for overwriting later or to position blocks at certain offsets in the file.
 It consists of a standard block header

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|
 | tag           | "fill"     | Tag      | 4 octets  |
 | size          |            | Unsigned | 4 octets  |

 The data can be anything but is typically set to all zeros.
-A reader must ignore a "fill" block.
+A reader must ignore a [fill](#fill-block) block.